 |Bad (relying on color alone to show error)||Good (using color and message to convey information)|

-- Contrast ratio should be at least 4.5:1 for normal text and at least 3:1 for large-scale visual presentation.
+- The contrast ratio should be at least 4.5:1 for normal text and at least 3:1 for large-scale visual presentation.

 - Ensure text can be resized without assistive technology up to 200 percent without loss of content or functionality.